 We opted to spend the majority of our time hiking with kids in Cinque Terre, but here are some fun things to do with kids in each Cinque Terre town (plus a bonus town):

-Find all our best tips for hiking with babies and toddlers.
+Find all our best tips for hiking with babies.

 1. Monterosso with a Baby or Toddler

 Though it may not be the most charming of the 5 Cinque Terre towns, Monterosso Al Mare is very family-friendly.
 In Old Town Monterosso, there is a large playground (which we frequented quite often) and streets that are fun for kids to explore.
 The large square overlooking a beach and the Ligurian Sea is the perfect place to enjoy an afternoon snack or let the kids play.